 To help displaced workers reenter the labor force, GLI advocates for increased federal resources for reskilling and retraining initiatives.
-Scalable new workforce programs will be needed to help displaced workers adapt more quickly to a rapidly changing economy and address short and long-term workforce challenges.
+Scalable new workforce programs will be needed to help displaced workers adapt more quickly to a rapidly changing economy and address short and longterm workforce challenges.
+The JOBS Act (S.383) would expand Pell Grant eligibility to more short-term credentialing programs and would help close the skills gap by allowing people to access job training they might otherwise be unable to afford but need for careers in high-demand fields.

-While the unemployment rate in Kentucky hit a record low in 2022, workforce participation remains a concern.
-Employers have steadily added more jobs since the height of the pandemic, but the number of open jobs continues to outpace the number of unemployed workers.
+While the unemployment rate in Kentucky hit a record low in recent years, workforce participation remains a concern.
+Employers have steadily added more jobs, but the number of open jobs continues to outpace the number of unemployed workers.
 An active and skilled workforce is imperative to addressing this gap.